-Most phones nowadays feature so-called ‘hotspots’, letting you easily share your 4G connection from your phone to your iPad as a wi-fi network.
-Plus, with free, public wi-fi now very common on long-distance trains and cafes in towns, you probably don’t need to pay extra for this added connectivity.
+Most phones nowadays feature so-called ‘hotspots’, letting you easily share your 4G or 5G connection from your phone to your iPad as a wi-fi network.
+Plus, free public wi-fi is now very common on long-distance trains and cafés.

 Because iPads can’t have extra storage added post-purchase – unlike Android tablets with microSD card slots – it’s important to pick the right amount for you.
-This is what we’d recommend for different uses:

-The 10.2-inch iPad and iPad Mini only support the first-generation Pencil, which has an awkward charging mechanism that requires it to be shoved into the charging port of the tablet.
+The 10.2-inch iPad and iPad Mini released before 2021 do support the Apple Pencil, but only the first-generation model.
+This has an awkward charging mechanism that requires it to be shoved into the charging port of the tablet.

 It’s still possible to pick up a new version of a previous-generation iPad.
 If you’re buying new, a last-generation model of a 9.7-inch iPad will cost around £20 less than the current model.
 Saving money is great, but Apple’s policy on updating devices typically means that older iPads will stop receiving updates sooner than newer models.

-This isn’t necessarily a disaster, but people using older Apple devices have eventually found that some apps will no longer update to the latest version because their device is too old to support this.
+This isn’t necessarily a disaster, but people using older Apple devices have eventually found that some apps will no longer update to the latest version because their device is too old to support it.